notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

 - Makes the effect appear a little more pixelated, which mimics the PSX version pretty well.
 - Less indicies to iterate over every frame

-The `color_palette` is an array of tuples with three members representing Red, Green, Blue hex values.
+The `color_palette` is a flat array with every three members representing Red, Green, and Blue hex values.
-You can take those tuples (without the `0x` prefix) and plug them into any hex-to-rgb converter to see the colors they produce.
+You can take those groupings of three hex numbers (minus the 0x prefix) and plug them into any hex-to-rgb converter to see the colors they produce.

 Our starting state should be an entirely black screen with the bottom row of pixels set to white.
-The bottom line will be where the fire originates from.
+The fire will originate from the bottom line.
 In order to do this, we need a collection of pixels, or rather a *buffer* that represents all the pixels in our fire.
 We can achieve this by creating a `Vec` with the [capacity] set to our `fire width * fire height`.
 This vec will be updated on every frame, so it must be mutable.